Leadership Team

 Our Senior Management Team is focused on implementing the Strategic Plan of Lakeridge Health.
 The team is responsible for overseeing the administration of the hospital and relentlessly pursuing quality and safety improvements.

-Cynthia Davis, BSc, MSc, President and CEO
+Cynthia Davis, President and CEO

 Email Cynthia